EMDR Therapy in Melbourne for LGBTQIA+ Adults

 EMDR is a memory-processing therapy that helps you process painful memories that are still causing you distress in the present.
 Following processing, you retain the memories, but with greatly reduced pain and distress associated with them.
 Over the past two years, I have seen the powerful healing impact EMDR has had on clients.

-FAQs about EMDR Therapy in Melbourne
+Frequently asked questions about EMDR therapy in Melbourne

 -